wzyabcas/InterAct/README.md

 ## News
 - [2025-04-20] Initial release of the InterAct dataset
 - [2025-07-08] Release the proessing code for unified SMPL-H representation
+- [2025-09-12] Publish the paper on arXiv
+- [2025-10-06] Release the hoi correction pipeline
+- [2025-10-06] Release the evaluation pipeline for text-to-hoi

 ## TODO
 - [x] Release comprehensive text descriptions, data processing workflows, visualization tools, and usage guidelines
 - [x] Release the proessing code for unified SMPL-H representation
 - [x] Publish the paper on arXiv
-- [ ] Release the evaluation pipeline for the benchmark
+- [x] Release the evaluation pipeline for the benchmark
+- [x] Release HOI correction pipeline
+- [ ] Release HOI correction data, augmentation data and pipeline
 - [ ] Release the dataset with unified SMPL representation
-- [ ] Release HOI correction and augmentation data and pipeline
 - [ ] Release retargeted HOI dataset with unified human shape
 - [ ] Release baseline constructions for HOI generative tasks